Władysław Gomułka: Invasion of Poland

 The outbreak of the war with Nazi Germany freed Gomułka from his prison confinement.
 On 7 September 1939, he arrived in Warsaw, where he stayed for a few weeks, working in the besieged capital on the construction of defensive fortifications.
-From there, like many other Polish communists, Gomułka fled to eastern Poland which was invaded by the Soviet Union on 17 September 1939.
-In Białystok he ran a home for former political prisoners arriving from other parts of Poland.
-To be reunited with his luckily found wife, at the end of 1939 Gomułka moved to Soviet-controlled Lviv.
+From there, like many other Polish communists, Gomułka fled to eastern Poland, which was invaded by the Soviet Union on 17 September 1939.
+In Białystok, he ran a home for former political prisoners arriving from other parts of Poland.
+To be reunited with his luckily found wife, at the end of 1939, Gomułka moved to Soviet-controlled Lwów.

-Like other members of the dissolved Communist Party of Poland, Gomułka sought a membership in the Soviet All-Union Communist Party (Bolsheviks).
-The Soviet authorities allowed such membership transfers only from March 1941 and in April of that year Gomułka received his party card in Kiev.
+Like other members of the dissolved Communist Party of Poland, Gomułka sought membership in the Soviet All-Union Communist Party (Bolsheviks).
+The Soviet authorities allowed such membership transfers only from March 1941 and in April of that year, Gomułka received his party card in Kiev.

 The circumstances of the Polish communists' lives changed dramatically after 1941 German attack on the Soviet positions in eastern Poland.
-Reduced to penury in now German-occupied Lviv, the Gomułkas managed to join Władysław's family in Krosno by the end of 1941.
+Reduced to penury in now German-occupied Lwów, the Gomułkas managed to join Władysław's family in Krosno by the end of 1941.
 However, a momentous development soon took place in the sphere of communist political activity: in January 1942, Joseph Stalin reestablished in Warsaw a Polish communist party under the name of the Polish Workers' Party (PPR).

 In 1942, Gomułka participated in the reformation of a Polish communist party (the KPP was destroyed in Stalin's purges in the late 1930s) under the name Polish Workers' Party (Polska Partia Robotnicza, PPR).
 Gomułka became involved in the creation of party structures in the Subcarpathian region and began using his wartime conspiratorial pseudonym "Wiesław".
 In July 1942, Paweł Finder brought Gomułka to occupied Warsaw.
 In August, the secretary of the PPR's regional Warsaw Committee was arrested by the Gestapo and "Wiesław" was entrusted with his job.
 In September, Gomułka became a member of the PPR's Temporary Central Committee.